What is Title IX?

 Title IX, Washington State law, and University of Washington policy prohibit discrimination based on sex, sexual orientation, gender, gender expression, pregnant or parenting status, and LGBTQ (lesbian, gay, bisexual, transgender, queer) identity.

-Other UW resources related to sexual violence prevention and response
+Other UW resources related to responding to sexual violence

 "Know your rights & resources" guide